thearyanahmed/endframe/README.md

 - in multiple places, I've used `fmt.Sprintf()` to format float64 to string, this should have been extracted to a dedicated method, so we have single source of truth
 - the docker image is for development purpose only
 - `index` can be added to gain a performance boost
+- testing does not cover 100%, unit tests can be added to improve reliability of the software we built
+- RESTful routes can have a lot of header values and can be bit slower in terms of performance in contrast to other alternatives, we can look into others as well
+- load balancer config has been left out
+- redis clustering config has been left out

 ## Task
 A company called Scootin' Aboot will deploy electric scooters in Ottawa and